 Function Shortcut

+Ctrl+Arrow Keys Use the arrow keys modified by the Control key to quickly navigate the entire workflow; selecting the next action in the workflow.
+Starting at any selected action, Ctrl+Left arrow moves back (left) in the sequence; right arrow moves forward in the sequence; up moves to the next higher branch to the action directly above.
+Down performs the opposite, selecting the action directly below in the lower branch.

 Ctrl+A Selects all actions in the current workflow.

 Ctrl+C, Ctrl+V Duplicates the selected action or text entry.

 Ctrl+D Alternates between detailed and simple action view.

 Ctrl+G Turns grid lines on or off.

+Ctrl+I Open the inspector of the selected action in the workflow.

-Ctrl+O Display/hide action annotations in the workflow
+Ctrl+O Display/hide action annotations in the workflow.

 Ctrl+Q Exit the program.

 Ctrl+R Re-centers the workflow in the design space.

+Ctrl+T In Detailed Action view, for all actions in the workflow, cycle through the display options-Nicknames, Variables, Run On Rules, and Perform On settings.

 Ctrl+V Pastes cut or copied text.

 Ctrl+W Creates a new workflow.

 Ctrl+X Cuts the selected text.

 Ctrl++, Ctrl+- Zooms in, zooms out.

 F1 Opens the Vantage User Guide.

 Alt+F4 Closes the Vantage User Guide.

 F5 Opens the selected workflow.

 F10 Selects the File menu for mouse-free operation.
 Use right and left arrows to move to other top menus.
 Use up and down arrows to navigate menu selections.
 Press Enter to select the highlighted menu.
 Arrow keys Used in various menus to navigate instead of the mouse.
 Tab Moves through functions to enable mouse-free operation.